Can you send me printed material on your program?

 I applied last year, can I reactiveate my application?

-Applicants to our PhD programs may no longer reactivate an application in a subsequent year, but must create a new account, complete a new application, and send in new copies of supplemental materials.
+Applicants to our PhD programs may no longer reactivate an application in a subsequent year, but must complete a new application, and send in new copies of supplemental materials.

 Do you offer an M.A.?